Mustafa Centre: Facilities

 Mustafa Centre houses the Mustafa department store, which caters mainly to the budget market.
 The department store consists of two shopping centres: one retailing jewelry and household appliances and functioning as a supermarket, and the other selling a variety of other products such as books, DVDs, watches, electronic goods, footwear, toys, and clothing.

 Mustafa Centre sells more than 300,000 items and provides many services such as foreign exchange and travel arrangements.
 In late 2011, Mustafa Centre opened a new rooftop restaurant named Kebabs ‘n Curries in its new wing.
 The restaurant serves a range of Asian dishes from 5 pm till 2 am daily.

-Current and Planned Overseas Operations
+Overseas Operations

 India

 The business expanded internationally, to Chennai, India, in 2000 with an 8,000 sq ft jewellery shop called Mustafa Goldmart, housed in a 16,000 sq ft building.

 Bangladesh

 Mustafa Centre has also expanded its reach into Dhaka, Bangladesh in 2012, opening a chain store called Mustafa Mart at the Bashundhara City mall.